 3. Speech therapy may not be every family’s first priority at this moment.

-Early contacts with parents have taught me to ask, “How are things going?” and “What do you need?” before discussing any
+Early contacts with parents have taught me to ask, “How are things going?” and “What do you need?” before discussing any distance learning options.

 In talking to my friends, my colleagues, and the families I serve, I’m getting a better sense of how to listen.
 I’m listening to families when they tell me what they actually need right now.
 I’m listening for the positive ways my colleagues are navigating these waters.
 And I’m listening to myself — setting reasonable work limits and allowing myself ample time for self-care.